RajeshKalidandi/fundedfutures/README.md

 FundedFutures aims to revolutionize tech recruitment by bridging the gap between emerging startups and top-tier talent.
 Our platform leverages real-time data on startup funding to provide users with unique insights and opportunities in the tech job market.

+While development is currently on hold, we remain committed to our vision of transforming the tech job market and hope to resume work on this project in the future.

 ### Vision

 Connecting ambitious talent with the next wave of tech innovators.